Private GANs, Revisited: Better generators via better discriminators

 \subsubsection{CelebA-Gender}

 We also report results on generating $32\times32$ CelebA, conditioned on gender at $(10,10^{-6})$-DP.
-For these experiments, we used slightly larger models (2.64M and 3.16M parameters for $\cD$ and $\cG$ respectively), and employed large batches $(B=2048)$ and adaptive discriminator step frequency with threshold $d=0.6$.
+For these experiments, we employed large batches $(B=2048)$ and adaptive discriminator step frequency with threshold $d=0.6$.
+Full implementation details can be found in Appendix \ref{sec:celeba}.
 Results are summarized in Table \ref{tab:celeba} and visualized in Figure \ref{fig:compare-celeba}.
 For more example generations, see Figure \ref{fig:celeba-images-eps10}.